RajKharva/Go-and-Redis/README.md

 4. Open interactive shell to interact with Redis running on redisTest container docker exec -it redisTest sh

-Below is the screenshot of verifying whether Redis is running and verifying value of key being set from RediGo.go file
+Verify whether Redis is running and verifying value of key being set from RediGo.go file I have used RediGo package for communicating with Redis from Go
-	I have used RediGo package for communicating with Redis from Go The program connects to Redis,
+	The program connects to Redis,
 	creates a counter key in Redis with a value of 1, reads and prints it, increments it,
 	reads and prints it
 ￼

 5. Exit the container and clean up